Garden Decorating Ideas

 We grow flowers and shrubs for color, but that’s not the only way to bring a vibrant pop to your garden.
 A bright painted door on a garden shed can transform your garden.
 You can paint trellises and arbors that will hold heavy vines in summer.
 In winter, the bare architectural feature will stand out with a bright coat of paint.
 Birdhouses and peace poles are whimsical and colorful, too.

-In the Paint Center, look for front door-type paints sold by the quart that transform your garden space in under a day.
+Tip: In the Paint Center, look for exterior paint sold by the quart to spruce up your garden space in under a day.

 Paths